dthompson-jti/safety-check-app-concept/README.md

 ## 4. Directory Structure

 -   **/src**: Contains the application entry point, root container, global styles, and global types.
 -   **/src/features**: Contains the major, user-facing areas of the application, organized into "vertical slices" of functionality.
-This structure is strictly maintained; for example, components that are functionally overlays (like `ManualSelectionView` and `WriteNfcTagModal`) are consolidated in `/features/Overlays` rather than their own top-level directories.
+This structure is strictly maintained; for example, components that are functionally overlays (like `ManualCheckSelectionModal` and `WriteNfcTagModal`) are consolidated in `/features/Overlays` rather than their own top-level directories.
+This principle also applies to smaller components; for instance, `PillToggle` is not a generic primitive but is specific to the application `Shell`, and is therefore located in `/features/Shell`.
--   **/src/components**: Contains only **truly generic and reusable** UI primitives that are application-agnostic.
+-   **/src/components**: Contains only **truly generic and reusable** UI primitives that are application-agnostic (e.g., `Button`, `Tooltip`).
 -   **/src/data**: A consolidated directory for all non-visual logic and definitions (Jotai atoms, custom hooks, etc.).
 -   **/src/styles**: Contains the global styling architecture, including design tokens, base styles, and component themes.